What Is A Petrol Engine, Its Application, Parts and How it Works?

 Two-Stroke Petrol Engine

-In two-stroke types of petrol engine, the compression and power stroke of the four-stroke cycle are carried out within the inlet and exhaust strokes.
-This makes it require just one revolution of the crankshaft to complete the cycle.
+In two-stroke types of petrol engines, the compression and power strokes of the four-stroke cycle are carried out within the inlet and exhaust strokes.
+This arrangement makes it require just one revolution of the crankshaft to complete the cycle.

-The reduced number of parts of a 2-stroke petrol engine, the simple design and the lack of oil sump mean these types of petrol engines are more reliable in cold temperatures.
-This feature makes them also suited for use in machines like snowmobiles and snowblowers.
+The reduced number of parts in a 2-stroke petrol engine, the simple design, and the lack of an oil sump mean these types of engines are more reliable in cold temperatures.
+This feature also makes them suited for use in machines like snowmobiles and snowblowers.

 Four Stroke Petrol Engine